liuzl/rwkv-tts-rs/README.md

 - Command-line interface for batch processing
 - Interactive CLI for real-time TTS
 - Support for multiple languages and voice characteristics
+- Zero-shot voice cloning with reference audio
+- Customizable voice properties (pitch, speed, energy)

+## Model Download

+**Important**: Before using this TTS system, you need to download the required RWKV TTS models.

+Download the models from: **https://huggingface.co/cgisky/rwkv-tts/**

+Place the downloaded model files in the `assets/model/` directory.
+See `assets/model/download_instructions.txt` for detailed instructions.

 ## Usage